Our Missions Response to COVID-19: Info, Resources, and FAQ

 - Support Circle of Concern: please take donations of personal essentials and self-stable foods directly to them.
 Please also consider donating to them online via their website.
 This helps provide food and toiletries to those in need in the geographic footprint nearest our church.

 - Support LifeWise: Organize a group collection by offering your home (porch, driveway, garage, etc.) as a collection site where your friends and neighbors can drop off non-perishable food.
 Items can then be delivered to LifeWise, where staff will unload the driver’s vehicle while keeping a safe social distance.
-See a list here for needed non-perishables.
+See a list here for their most needed items.

-- If you would like to support Parkway Schools like our partner Carman Trails Elementary School, you can support the Parkway School District Food Pantry through purchasing items through their Amazon Registry.
+- Support Parkway Schools like our partner Carman Trails Elementary School: you can support the Parkway School District Food Pantry through purchasing items through their Amazon Registry.
 It will be delivered directly to them to support Parkway families.

-- If you would like to support St. Louis Public Schools like our partner Peabody Elementary School, you can donate financially through the St. Louis Public Schools Foundation.
+- Support St. Louis Public Schools like our partner Peabody Elementary School: you can donate financially through the St. Louis Public Schools Foundation.
 This will support their grab-and-go food program.